Mom’s Survival Guide for Daylight Saving Time

 Spring forward- Fall back

-The year (2019) Daylight Saving starts on Sunday March 10th at 2 am.
+The year (2022) Daylight Saving starts on Sunday, March 13th at 2 am.
 Time to spring forward in every state except for Hawaii and Arizona.
 It will end on the first Sunday of November when we fall back an hour.
-As a mom who runs the kids schedule this can be a challenging time.
+As a mom who runs the kid’s schedule this can be a challenging time.
 I am strict about sleeping hours in my house and this hour difference can totally make trouble.
 Read on for Mom’s survival guide for Daylight Saving Time.

 A lot of people hate this time change and the challenge it brings.
 I personally think the challenge is fleeting.
-It goes very quick and even though troubling can be easy if you stick to a plan.
+It goes very quickly and even though troubling can be easy if you stick to a plan.
 Also, I get very excited about Spring coming!
 Warmer weather and longer days.
-This is a crucial first step in that goodness!!!!!
+This is a crucial first step to that goodness!!!!!

 The first and most important part of this survival guide is to have a good routine to follow.
 This is important to me at any time.
 My kids are bed champions.
 They do the same routine every night and we do not have yo-yo kids.
 You know the kind of kid that is in and out of bed enough to make you crazy, especially when you earned that kid-free time!
 When they are in bed they stay there and go to sleep 99% of the time.
 It is important when dealing with the earlier bedtime to remain strong in that routine.
-Bath, Teeth, Books, song, goodnight snuggles and lights out sleep!
+Bath, Teeth, Books, song, goodnight snuggles, and lights out sleep!
 Check out this post on a Stay at Home Mom Routine.

 Some people swear by starting bedtime a few minutes earlier each night for the week before the change.
 I am not organized enough to do this but I’m sure it would help.
 Just remember to keep the routine steady and they won’t notice the difference!

 The bonus of daylight saving which I have already mentioned is longer and warmer days.
 Get outside.
 Get those kiddos moving.
 Physical activity makes sleeping easier for any person.
-I know its March and still cold in some places so plan ahead if you need to.
+I know it’s March and still cold in some places so plan ahead if you need to.
 Find an indoor physical outlet.
-Just get them moving and grooving and ready for a good nights sleep.
-Dance party after dinner, ride bikes or walk the neighborhood.
-Fresh air and movement make for good sleep.?
+Just get them moving and grooving and ready for a good night’s sleep.
+Dance party after dinner, ride bikes, or walk the neighborhood.?
+Do fresh air and movement make for good sleep.?

 This is easier said than done in my house currently.
-My three-year-old is on a constant hunger strike at dinner time.
+My four-year-old is on a constant hunger strike at dinner time.
 She eats her dinner once a week if I am lucky.
 I am going to work hard for a few days around the time change to pick things I know she will eat for dinner.
-Grumpy sleepies don’t need to be compounded with hangriness!
+Grumpy sleepiness does not need to be compounded with hangriness!

 Don’t forget to be nice to yourself.
-All us moms know it is easier to have patience with our kiddos when we have our own needs met.
+All of us moms know it is easier to have patience with our kiddos when we have our own needs met.
 Place that oxygen mask on yourself first before helping those around you right?!
-Make sure your tummy is full, your routine is solid and you get some good exercise too!
+Make sure your tummy is full, your routine is solid, and you get some good exercise too!
 If Mom isn’t happy, nobody’s happy!?
 Read Treat Yo-Self Moms Spring Edition.

 Now sit back and enjoy the coming of SPRING!
 Warm weather, long days, wine outside in a warm breeze.
 I can’t wait!
 I hope you enjoyed Mom’s Survival Guide for Daylight Saving Time.
 Please check out some of my other mom supporting blogs.